Norman Wells: History

 While the first discovery of petroleum along the Mackenzie River is typically attributed to Alexander Mackenzie during his exploration of the river in 1789, Mackenzie's journal describes a waxy, yellow substance that may instead be fossilized plant resin.
 On his 1888 trip up the Mackenzie River the explorer Richard McConnell noted that the Hudson Bay Company was using "tar springs" for pitch and observed bituminous limestone in the areas around Bear Rock and Fort Good Hope.
 But it was not until 1911 that an oil bearing formation was discovered.
 The first wells were drilled by Imperial Oil, now a major employer in the town, in 1919.

 During the Second World War, Norman Wells was deemed important as a source of oil for military operations in Alaska and Yukon.
 The Canol Road and Canol Project was undertaken to enable the piping of oil to Whitehorse, with the flow starting in 1944.
 Although Norman Wells crude was light and easily flowed at temperatures as low as -62 C, the line did not work well and was shut down shortly after the war ended.
 The road, which began at Canol Camp across the river, was abandoned.
 The road's remains now make up the Canol Heritage Trail in the NWT.

 The Norman Wells Proven Area Agreement of 1944 is a partnership between Imperial Oil and the federal government (administered by Indigenous and Northern Affairs Canada) that has lasted to this day.
 The completion of an oil pipeline from Norman Wells to Zama City in 1985 connected to the North American pipeline grid and resulted in increased activity.

+In January 2026 Imperial Oil announced it would be shutting down its operations in the third quarter of 2026, because of declining production combined with the low price of oil.
+Their operations employ about 80 people in Norman Wells, paying about $6 million in taxes, about 70% of the town's budget.